Thermodynamics of oscillating neutrinos: Miscidynamics

+Let us assume that fluctuations are either negligible or random, such that all of these correlation terms go to zero.
+After switching to ensemble averages, dropping fluctuation correlations, and reverting to symbols $\boldsymbol{t}$ and $\boldsymbol{x}$, we arrive at Eq.~\eqref{eq:misc}.
+The solution can be found following the procedure described below.
+The transformation $U_{\nu}$, which is implicit in Eq.~\eqref{eq:misc}, can then be inferred from the solution.

-In miscidynamics, all oscillation phenomena disappear into the ``eq'' superscripts with the lone exception of collisional instabilities \cite{johns2023, johns2022, johns2022b, padillagay2022b, lin2023, xiong2023, xiong2022b, liu2023}.
+Under Eq.~\eqref{eq:misc}, all oscillation phenomena disappear into the ``eq'' superscripts with the lone exception of collisional instabilities \cite{johns2023, johns2022, johns2022b, padillagay2022b, lin2023, xiong2023, xiong2022b, liu2023, johns2023d, kato2024collisional}.
 This peculiar quality of the latter was foreshadowed in the analysis of Ref.~\cite{johns2023}: the oscillation terms ensure adiabaticity (``synchronized motion'') but otherwise drop out of the equations.

-The simplest implementation of miscidynamics adopts (a) the quasistatic approximation that Eq.~\eqref{eq:misc} is applicable everywhere and at all times and (b) the kinematic-adiabatic approximation that $Q^\textrm{kin} = 0$ at every step.
-The second of the two assumes in particular that $\rho_\nu^\textrm{eq}$ encounters no first-order phase transitions.
-The changing medium causes $W \neq 0$, and collisions cause $Q^\textrm{env} \neq 0$, but local mixing equilibrium is tracked continuously.
+Notably, in adopting the assumption of kinematic adiabaticity, we are ignoring any oscillation effects arising from subgrid correlations or any switching of the sign of $\hat{P}^{\textrm{eq}}_\nu \cdot \hat{H}^{\textrm{eq}}_\nu$ \cite{johns2024}.
+The changing medium causes $W \neq 0$, and collisions cause $Q^\textrm{env} \neq 0$, but local mixing equilibrium is tracked without any heating by oscillations.

 Supposing that we have $( \rho_\nu )_i = ( \rho_\nu^\textrm{eq} )_i$ at time $t_i$, the next step in a simulation is then taken in two parts:

 (1) Evolve forward to $t_{i+1}$ in the usual manner but using Eq.~\eqref{eq:misc} in place of the neutrino Boltzmann equation.